 Not much of all of this is left today.
 We acknowledge the fact that there will never be scientific proof that there is a God, even though some of the brightest minds in history have searched for such proof.
 The astronomers of the Renaissance showed that our Earth is only a minor celestial body among billions of others.

-In 1858, Charles Darwin announced that the evolution of life is a blind process in which new forms of life are created by random variation of existing forms and by natural selection (evolution).
 After this, the development of life was no longer evidence of divine workings that gave purpose and meaning to biological evolution.

 About 80 years ago, astronomers discovered that our universe was formed about 14 billion years ago by the explosion of an infinitely small point of energy in the big bang and that it is still expanding.
 This discovery confirmed the conclusion that fixed physical and chemical laws determine the fate of the world.
 See also holism and organicism.